Celine Dion Is Coming To ‘The Voice’ As A Mentor For Returning Judge Gwen Stefani [Video]

 No Doubt singing sensation Gwen Stefani is returning to The Voice as a coach, and she’s reportedly bringing beloved Canadian songstress Celine Dion along with her.
-The popular NBC reality TV singing competition is returning for its twelfth season in February, and there is already talk that the addition of Celine Dion could make “Team Gwen” unstoppable this time around.
+The popular NBC reality TV singing competition is returning for its 12th season in February, and there is already talk that the addition of Celine Dion could make “Team Gwen” unstoppable this time around.

 Last night, Céline Dion celebrated a milestone: her 1,000th show at The Colosseum at Caesars Palace in Las Vegas. ????????
 Hier soir, Céline Dion célébrait une étape importante de sa carrière: sa 1000e performance sur la scène du Colosseum du Caesars Palace, à Las Vegas. – Team Céline #1000th ????????????
 Photo credit: @DeniseTruscello